Interview with: Iskra Tikvarovska Kazandjievska, Marketing Officer at EVN, N. Macedonia

 These numbers, however encouraging, are still an indication that a much higher percentage of our customers need to adapt to these services.
 It is our duty to continue to improve them, but it takes will and a small effort from the customers to give these services a chance.
 Customers have always been reluctant to use online services and prefer personal contact.
 This is deeply engraved in the culture, and it takes profound action to make a difference.
 That is why now, more than ever, we need to intensify the digital education and conversion of customers.

 Employees on the other hand have really given their best.
 We have done everything to help ease work in these surreal circumstances.
 All processes have continued uninterrupted, but still, the lack of physical contact has its toll.
-Practical technical trainings as well as work safety instructions for employees remain a challenge in these extraordinary circumstances.
-Hands on dealing with customer issues, meter reading and infrastructure projects have to go on, and we take special care to perform these in a safe and professional manner.
-We are thinking about of new employees as well, by further digitalizing onboarding information.
+Practical technical training, as well as work safety instructions for employees, remain a challenge in these extraordinary circumstances.
+Hands-on dealing with customer issues, meter reading, and infrastructure projects have to go on, and we take special care to perform these in a safe and professional manner.
+We are thinking about new employees as well, by further digitalizing onboarding information.

 New challenges continue to arise, and we must approach the resolutions systematically.
-As a responsible business and member of the society, we are considering this reality both seriously and strategically by integrating it in our long term planning.
+As a responsible business and a member of the society, we are considering this reality both seriously and strategically by integrating it into our long-term planning.

 The crisis has given us a unique chance to be introspective and to truly get to know our needs and challenges as an organization.
 Results point out that cooperation between colleagues has proven to be effective and productive.
 Adapting to the new normality will not end soon.

 This period has given us hope and motivation to continue to digitalize our services and processes.
-To succeed, it is journey we must take together with all stakeholders – the country as a whole, our customers, our employees and our partners.
+To succeed, it is a journey we must take together with all stakeholders – the country as a whole, our customers, our employees, and our partners.